Nova Southeastern UniversityDepartment of Recruitment and AdmissionsMaxwell Maltz Building Room 20103301 College AvenueFort Lauderdale/Davie, FL 33314

 What are the international student requirements?

-Admissions requirements for international applicants are located on each departmental webpage.
+Admissions requirements for international applicants are located on each academic program webpage.
 It is important to read and fully understand all of the program’s requirements.
 Additionally, international applicants, who have completed university level coursework outside of the U.S., must have their credentials evaluated by a NACES member.
 Go to www.naces.org for more information.
-A course by course (with GPA) evaluation is needed for admissions.
+A course by course (with GPA) evaluation is required for admissions.

-If English is not your first language, you must take an English proficiency exam; acceptable scores are as follows:
+If English is not your first language, you must take an English proficiency exam.
+Below are the required scores:

 Do I need to have my foreign credentials evaluated, if I already have a degree from the U.S.?